ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

 For another example, the client instance initially requests read-only access but later
 needs to step up its access.
-The initial request could look like this example.
+The initial request could look like the following HTTP message.

 ~~~ http-message
 POST /tx HTTP/1.1